Official product page

 Heart rate and SpO2

 The sensor is listed as a HX3691 - single photodiode and double LEDs, one of which doubles as red and green (not sure if there’s an infrared LED).
-As usual, I expected very little from it, but the results surprised me.
+As usual, I expected very little from it, but the results surprised me enough that the workout-specific findings make more sense in the sports-tracking section below.

 SpO2 is included, but I would treat it as a rough wellness feature.